 The Midwest Buddhist Temple is honored by its long relationship with The Waza from Japan.
 The Waza is a federation of Japanese artisans dedicated to the continuation of traditional crafts handed down generation by generation dating back to Japan’s Edo period 300 years ago.
 Using ancient techniques today’s Waza master craftsmen create unique, handmade items that embody simple beauty through meticulous craftsmanship.
 Each item is carefully made through processes developed and refined over a span of centuries.
 And yet, every item has a timeless quality that is comforting in today’s world.
 Ginza visitors will have the unique opportunity to purchase affordable works that are made with the same care and precision as those that are typically available only through private shops or the most exclusive department stores in Japan.

-This year, we welcome back ceramist Eiji Kinoshita from Kyushu Oita Prefecture, Masahiro Kawakami, a third-generation maker of tenugui (hand-painted cotton cloth) from Asakusa Tokyo Prefecture, and Yuzo Mouri, a third-generation bamboo craftsman from Kyushu Oita Prefecture.
+This year, we welcome back ceramist Eiji Kinoshita from Kyushu Oita Prefecture, Masahiro Kawakami, a third-generation maker of tenugui (hand-painted cotton cloth) from Asakusa Tokyo Prefecture, and Yuzo Mori, a third-generation bamboo craftsman from Kyushu Oita Prefecture.
 Making his first appearance at Ginza is second-generation papier-mache artist Shunsuke Igarashi from Kasukabe Saitama Prefecture.

 Eiji Kinoshita